 Won’t let go, Life Update.
 Hey everyone, I hope you are all well.
 It’s been a minute since I posted on the blog.
-There has been so much going on around the world and that is why in today’s post, I am sharing a life update.
+There has been so much going on around the world, and that is why in today’s post, I am sharing a life update.
 Things are starting to look brighter again because the government are easing the Lockdown process very slowly.
 I thought this was the right time to share my thoughts on everything that’s been going on in my life during this Pandemic.

-Won’t Let Go, Life Update
+Won’t Let Go – Life Update

-Before I start, I just say that this post was inspired by the best gospel singer Travis Greene’s song ‘Won’t Let Go‘.
-I was introduced to the song by the love of my life, who has been my rock throughout this painful times.
+Before I start, I say that this post was inspired by the best gospel singer Travis Greene’s song ‘Won’t Let Go‘.
+I was introduced to the music by the love of my life, who has been my rock throughout this painful times.
 And this song changed everything for me.
 Listening to the words alone made me realise why I am still here.
 Despite everything that has happened to me, I never gave up.
 I’m still here because God is not done with yet with me.

 Black Lives Matter

-Read more on Black Lives Matter
+Read more on Black Lives Matter.

 What does the Future Holds

 My family and I have decided to relocate to Nigeria for at least a year.
-We have had a lot of family discussions about everything that has happened and how it has affected us a family.
-We decided we need a break from everything.
-A new lifestyle all together in Nigeria.
-This decision was not made out of the blue, we’ve always had it in mind but never dared to do it.
+We have had many family discussions about everything that has happened and how it has affected us.
+We decided we need a break from everything—a new lifestyle all together in Nigeria.
+We’ve always had it in mind but never dared to do it.
 So I think Covid-19 has given us a boost.
-I know it’s a big risk especially during this time, but it might just be what we need to reconnect and grow together as a family.
+I know it’s a significant risk, especially during this time, but it might just be what we need to reconnect and grow together as a family.
 Also, it will help my daughter and me to learn more about our culture.

 Life is too short

-I think I should stop there now.
+I should stop there now.
 This post has gone longer than I expected.
-I hope you enjoyed this post.
-Talk soon.